Chapter 1: Nothing to See Here, Folks

 Yeah, that’s right, I finally got a smartphone.
 Are you proud of me?
 Irene McAuliffe had bequeathed a bunch of money to me so I could support her beloved Sexy Beast in style, and I used an infinitesimal fraction of that dough to buy the phone.
 No, it’s not cheating!
 The thing’s GPS and web access and all those fun gadgets will help me better care for Irene’s precious pet.
 Like, um, if I have to find my way to the animal emergency center or, um, order SB’s dog-breath biscuits (they don’t work, alas).
 And yes, Sten Jakobsen approved the purchase.
 If Irene’s lawyer and executor said it was legit, who was I to argue?

 But I wasn’t thinking about Irene or Sten or my new electronic toy at that moment.
 I was thinking about that one willow tree on the open lawn about thirty yards off that was definitely, no doubt about it, listing like a drunkard.
 I almost expected to see it stumble and right itself.
 As I watched, it gradually leaned farther, ever so slowly.

 “Holy cow,” I breathed, “that thing’s going to fall.”

-Sexy Beast picked up on my mood and began barking in alarm, his body tense.
+Sexy Beast picked up on my mood and began barking in alarm.
 I stared dumbfounded as the tree continued to lean.
 That’s when I saw the emerald turf behind it start to bulge as the roots lifted.